How Much Does a Starter Replacement Cost?

 The electromagnetic field coils are housed in the starter housing.
 Depending on your vehicle, you may have between two and four field coils.
 These are energized by your automotive battery and power the armature to turn over the engine.
 The armature is a durable component mounted on a shaft and bearings.
 The armature is wrapped with conductor loops to transfer voltage and retain electrical contact as the armature rotates.

 A starter’s solenoid is made up of a movable core and two coils of wire.
 It switches on and off to control the electrical circuit and activate the starter.
-A plunger attached to the solenoid manipulates the shift fork, which is connected to the starter drive gear to turn the engine over when engaged.
+On starters that have an integrated solenoid, a plunger attached to the solenoid manipulates the shift fork, which is connected to the starter drive gear to turn the engine over when engaged.

 Starters come in a wide range of sizes and designs.
 Not all starters operate exactly the same way, and the location of your starter can vary.
 Always consult your owner’s manual before purchasing a starter or starter rebuild kit.